masyp/BookContents/README.md

 ---

-yeet me out of the window, befor I'll do it myself' :)
+yeet me out of the window, before I'll do it myself' :)

 # BookContents
 Public repo of the Learning C# with Unity 3D book contents